-For instance, with the Blue Cash Preferred® Card from American Express (annual fee: $95), the offer terms state: “You will earn a reward of 6 percent on the first $6,000 of eligible purchases in a calendar year at supermarkets located in the U.S. (superstores and warehouse clubs are not considered supermarkets)” That would seem to exclude Walmart.
-You’ll earn 1 percent after reaching the spend cap.
+For instance, with the Blue Cash Preferred® Card from American Express ($0 intro annual fee for the first year, then $95), the offer terms state: “You will earn a reward of 6% on the first $6,000 of eligible purchases in a calendar year at supermarkets located in the U.S. (superstores and warehouse clubs are not considered supermarkets).”
+That would seem to exclude Walmart.
+You’ll earn 1% after reaching the spend cap.

 If the card were a Visa, you could then check the Visa Supplier Locator to see if charges at a particular merchant qualify for bonus points.
 If it’s not a Visa, you might have to scour the internet or rely on trial and error.